Delta orders 100 Airbus planes in blow to Boeing

 NEW YORK: Delta Air Lines announced on Thursday (Dec 14) it has ordered 100 Airbus planes with an option to buy 100 more, in a blow to Airbus' American rival Boeing.

-Delta said it was buying the A321neo aircraft to renew its narrowbody fleet.
-The planes have 197 seats.
+Delta said it was buying the A321neo aircraft to renew its narrow-body fleet, which have 197 seats and are used for domestic or short international flights.

+The Airbus order comes amid public friction between Delta and US giant Boeing over a trade dispute involving a separate Delta deal to buy planes from Canadian company Bombardier.

+Airbus deliveries to Delta will begin in 2020 and go through 2023 under the order, worth an estimated US$12.7 billion based on the aircraft catalogue price.

 "This is the right transaction at the right time for our customers, our employees and our shareholders," Delta CEO Ed Bastian said in a statement.